MakieOrg/Makie.jl/docs/examples/plotting_functions/hexbin.md

 ```
 \end{examplefigure}

-### Setting the size of bins
+### Setting the size of cells

-You can also control the bin size directly by setting the `binsize` keyword.
+You can also control the cell size directly by setting the `cellsize` keyword.
 In this case, the `bins` setting is ignored.

-In a hexagonal grid, the step size from hexagon center to adjacent hexagon center is not the same in x and y direction.
+The height of a hexagon is larger than its width.
 This is why setting the same size for x and y will result in uneven hexagons.

 \begin{examplefigure}{svg = true}